KlizoDebasish/FLIPPY_ECOMMERCE_WEBSITE/README.md

   - React Router for navigation
   - Redux for state management
   - Axios for HTTP requests
-  - Material-UI or Bootstrap for UI components
+  - daisy-UI or Tailwind-css for UI components

 - **Backend**:
   - Node.js with Express.js